kwaters3/E-Commerce/README.md

 - Then, invoke the application by using the following command: npm start

-- Finally, the user will have access to the Employee Tracker's database of departments, roles, and employees.
+- Finally, the user will have access to the E-Commerce database content.

 ## Usage